Flexible Work and Telework Arrangement Regulation 630

 III.
 Roles and Responsibilities

-Employees, Managers and supervisors with questions regarding the flexible work arrangements described in this policy should contact the Director of Human Resources for guidance and assistance.
+Employees, Managers and supervisors with questions regarding the flexible work arrangements described in this regulation should contact the Associate Vice Chancellor and Chief Human Resources Officer for guidance and assistance.